mjl-p4/accelerated_io_tools/README.md

 * `paths=/path/to/file1;/path/to/file2`: semicolon-seprated list of paths for loading from multiple fs devices.

 If `paths` is used, then `instances` must be used to specify the loading instances:
-* `instances=0;1;...`: semicolon-separated list of instance ids, in the same order as "paths".
+* `instances=0;1;...`: semicolon-separated list of instance ids, in the same order as `paths`.
+Must match the number of `paths` and contain unique ids.
 By default, the file will be read from instance 0.

 #### File format settings:
 * `num_attributes=N`: number of columns in the file (at least on the majority of the lines).
 Required.